Container/Inventory - System Template

 @lordirishdas

-Thanks?! :)
+Thanks?! :slight_smile:

 @Vendetta - Wiki?
 Definitely?
 Implementation into Vendetta?
-I'd love to see it, and I'm glad you picked up on how versatile it is.
-"Containers" and "Items" are just names, you may as well call them presents and wrapping paper.
-Anything that goes inside anything else. :D
+I’d love to see it, and I’m glad you picked up on how versatile it is.
+“Containers” and “Items” are just names, you may as well call them presents and wrapping paper.
+Anything that goes inside anything else. :smiley:

 @P_Tigras